-From a pure statistical point of view, outperformance is a zero sum game.
+From a purely statistical point of view, outperformance is a zero-sum game.
 Therefore at least half of the funds should underperform the index while the other half should outperform the index.

 Global research by Vanguard on offshore equity funds and supported by our own research finds that only 20% of active offshore equity funds outperformed their indices over the past 5 years.
-In terms of local equity funds our research also supports this result as only 20% of active unconstrained equity managers have outperformed the market over the 12, 24 and 36 month rolling period.
-This is lower than expected from the “zero sum game” argument.
-The reason for this is that the previous argument exclude costs.
+In terms of local equity funds, our research also supports this result as only 20% of active unconstrained equity managers have outperformed the market over the 12, 24 and 36-month rolling period.
+This is lower than expected from the “zero-sum game” argument.
+The reason for this is that the previous argument excludes costs.
 As soon as management fees are included, this changes the picture even more towards passive funds.

 The argument for passive investing is therefore that due to so many active funds underperforming the index, investors should invest in passive funds that at least aim to track the performance of the index on a gross of fees basis.

 Another argument for passive investing is that the costs are substantially lower compared to those of active investing.
 A study by the National Treasury found that the average costs of actively managed Retirement Annuities in South Africa were around 3.4% per year.
 A comparison published by etfSA found that average annual costs for tracker funds and ETFs were around 1.35%.
 These costs include management fees, administration fees, transaction costs, and levies.
 This means that active funds need to produce a performance of 2% more than passive funds in order to just break even.